TheLokiDev/Pinksale_Trending_Bot/README.md

 If not I will guide you to install the bot.

 ## Youtube
-Find me on Youtube :
+Find me on Youtube : https://www.youtube.com/channel/UC98Yc8dJXDg6bW2ZtW4Sdcg

-TUTORIAL Video :
+TUTORIAL Video : soon

 Watch this video for more Information & Demo